burn-Z/NYPD-Reported-Crime---Data-Visualization-Project/README.md

 ## How to Run Locally
 - Download this repo
-- Create new Conda environment
+- Change directory to `web-app\` folder
-- Install packages from requirements folder
+- Install packages from `requirement.txt`
-- Go to terminal/command line and run the following command in root directory :
+- Download the dataset and add to `data\`
+- Run the following to copy the columns needed into a new csv `data_subset.csv':
+  `python3 data\transform.py`
+- Run the following to launch the app:
   `streamlit run Dashboard.py`